richmans/showmaster/Readme.md

 ## FTDI
 I had a little trouble getting the ftdi library to work with the latest nodejs (0.12).
 It wouldn't install by default, but i found a git branch that works, forked it and added some functionality.
 It should install automatically.

+## API
+The api is used to manipulate the network that is being run by showmaster.
+This network consists of virtual devices.
+Each device has input ports and output ports.
+An output port can be connected up to an input port.

+POST /devices {type:looper}
+GET /devices/1 {id:1, type:looper, attributes: {numOutputs: 1}}
+DELETE /devices/1

+POST /connections {input: {device:3, port:"signal"}, output: {device: 4, port:"4"}}
+GET /connections/3
+DELETE /connections/3

 ## Installation
 Assuming you have nodejs installed on osx or linux: